-(insert image here with legend of map and station markers)

 We have a fully functioning brush of trip data over time that interacts with the other views.
 When one brushes over the aggregate trip data at a particular time of day, the map visualization displays the updated size and saturation of color for each station marker; the user pie graph displays the percentages of casual and registered users over the brushed time and the age visualization displays the number of registered users in each age range based on the brushed time of day.

 We opted to create a dropdown menu to filter by each station in lieu of clicking directly on a station on the map.
 We chose to do this due to difficulty we were having with overlaying the click target on the map.
-The solution we came up with will involve a user selecting a station from a searchable dropdown menu, which will trigger the other visualizations to update accordingly to only show data for that station.
-In addition, the map will zoom to the location of the station as an easy visual cue to the station and its location and the corresponding size and color for that station.
+The solution we came up with involves a user selecting a station from a searchable dropdown menu, which triggers all the four visualizations to update accordingly to only show data for that station.
+In addition, the map zooms to the location of the station.
+The zooming and relocation of the map makes it easier for the user to see graphically where the station is on the map and the change in the demographic information and count path allows the user to gain better insight for that selected station.

 EVALUATION

-So far, we have learned that since we have a lot of data, we needed to narrow our scope of time in order to not slow down our visualization.
-In addition, since we have a lot of data, it was important to be thoughtful about what to use in our visualizations based on what questions we wanted to answer.
-Now we have a solid idea of exactly which questions we want to answer and how we can do so effectively with our visualizations.
-We are still trying to think of more interesting ways to visualize the demographic information containing gender, age, and type of user, since pie charts and bar charts are not as visually appealing.
+We learned that since we have a lot of data, we needed to narrow our scope of time in order to not slow down our visualization.
+As a result, we chose to only incorporate data for the month of August.
+After completion of our visualization, we noticed a few trends in the data.
+Specifically, we noticed that for every station there are at least two peek times that can be seen in the capacity visualization occurring at times 7/8am and 7/8pm.
+These peeks occur for any station selected as well as weekend or weekday data.